polin2/webdev-labs/reflection.md

 - At the moment, I cannot think of any other exercises that might have helped me learn CSS better.

 ### Flexbox
+- For the Flexbox exercises, I first attempted to do it all on my own.
+It didn't quite look like it was supposed to, so then I watched the videos.

+- I found the exercises to be helpful.
+There was only one exercise, but it did help a lot with the understanding.

+- Everything was explained well and thoroughly.

+- No, I cannot think of other exercises that might have helped me learn this week’s topic a little better.

+### CSS-grid
+- For the CSS-grid exercises, I attempted the first exercise on my own first, and then I watched the videos and changed my code/followed along.

+- I found the exercises very helpful.
+I liked the first exercise because after the first container, I feel like I understood the concept, but have 3 more containers to test and learn if I knew it was effective

+- Everything was explained well and thoroughly.

+-There are no additional exercises that I can think of to cover the content better.

+### Bootstrap
+- For the CSS-grid exercises, I attempted to do the card exercise on my own and then did a follow-along style for the rest of the exercises and corrected my card work by watching the card video.

+- I found the exercises helpful, particularly the cards one since we had that in the homework.

+- Everything was explained well and thoroughly.

+- No, I cannot think of other exercises that might have helped me learn this week’s topic a little better.

+### Javascript

+### Jquery

 ❏ Were you able to complete the exercises on your own or did you use the videos or the solutions for help?